SAS Above Water Optical System

-Prosoft 7.7.16 provides a number of key improvements including Windows 7 compatibility, corrected backscattering coefficient units, robust handling of corrupt timer data, HyperSAS IR camera integration, interruptable processing, and more.
+ProSoft 7.7.19 provides a number of key improvements including support for ancillary SAS sensors, support for BETA_IRED and BETA_GREEN sensors to calculate backscattering, corrected backscattering coefficient units, robust handling of corrupt timer data, HyperSAS IR camera integration, interruptable processing, and more.
 For a detailed list of recent fixes and features, please refer to the release notes.

 What are the main differences between Satlantic multispectral and hyperspectral radiometers?

 What are SIP files?

 Files that are delivered with Satlantic and third party equipment to describe the sensors data output and calibration coefficients come in two types.
 Calibration files or *.cal files and telemetry definition format files or *.tdf files.
 In some cases, systems are created that network many sensors together and their combined data is provided in one serial output.

 The simplest example is a HOCR sensor that generates both light and dark frames.
 A more complex example is a HPROII profiling system that may contain as many as 5 sensors and 7 individual calibration and tdf files.
 These files must be used to both collect and process the data.

 This can become quite confusing to keep track of all these files so Satlantic developed SIP files.
 All CAL and TDF files required for a system are zipped using winzip and the extension changed from *.ZIP to *.SIP.
 The file name includes the system description (usually the network master serial number) and the creation date.
 This SIP file can then be used in place of individual files to collect and process data.

 - Churnside, J.H., Wilson, J.J .
 (2008) Ocean Color Inferred from Radiometers on Low-Flying Aircraft.
 Sensors 08: 860-876